nbnds/Zengo/README.md

 *   **Strategic Depth**: The tile distribution display allows for forward planning.
 *   **Mobile-Friendly Layout**: The aspect ratio is optimized for a future port to smartphones.
 *   **Minimalist Design**: A clean and distraction-free gaming experience.
 *   **Challenge your friends**: You can click on the sharing code at the bottom to copy it and Ctrl-V to paste it in your game.
 This way you can challenge your friends to try to achieve a better result (complete the puzzle in fewer moves).
-You can use this feature to challenge yourself as well trying to  get a better result for a particular configuration.
+You can also use this feature to challenge yourself to  get a better result for a particular configuration.

 ## How to Build